Misfit-138/OpenBSD-FiOS-and-IPv6-Demystified/README.md

 Requests and maintains an IPv6 prefix (often /56 or /60) from the ISP’s DHCPv6 server.
 This is typically used for downstream LAN addressing.

 ### Address assignment (IA_NA):
 If the ISP provides a direct IPv6 address for the WAN interface via DHCPv6 (IA_NA), `dhcp6leased` will assign it.
 Verizon FiOS typically assigns only a delegated prefix (IA_PD) via DHCPv6 to the CPE (router).
 If configured, `dhcp6leased` then assigns IPv6 addresses (GUAs) on its LAN interface(s) using that delegated prefix.
-(Recall the `inet6` flag in our `hostname.ix0` which allows for inet6 on LAN).
+(Recall the `inet6` flag in our `hostname.ix0` which allows for inet6 on LAN, and our `dhcp6leased.conf` which directs `dhcp6leased` to assign the delegated prefix to our LAN- `ix0`.).

 ### Lease persistence:
 State is stored under /var/db/dhcp6leased/<ifname> so leases survive daemon restarts and reboots.